 HUBS aims to establish the world's first "smart region" in Delaware,

-telemedicine, health informatics and technology-based education programs.
+health data analysis and technology-based education programs.

 To achieve those goals, SAIC is developing a suite of IT applications,